AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

   * "If you implement this trait, you must also implement that one"

-**Example: "Anything that is a 'party animal' must be able to dance"**
+*Anything that is a "party animal" must be able to dance**

   * Base trait